davidfrantz/force/docs/source/components/higher-level/index.rst

    The most important constraint is: HLPS only knows 16bit signed input, thus if you import external data, you need to scale accordingly.

-**Computing Model**
+**Compute Model**

-The conceptual figures below explain the general concept of the processing strategy, computing model, and nested parallelism.
+The conceptual figures below explain the general concept of the processing strategy, compute model, and nested parallelism.
 The individual sub-figures can be enlarged by clicking on them.

 .. |hl-compute1-text| replace:: The cubed data are stored in a grid system.
 Each tile has a unique tile ID, which consists of an X-ID, and a Y-ID.
 The numbers increase from left ro right, and from top to bottom.
 In a first step, a rectangular extent needs to be specified using the tile X- and Y-IDs.
 In this example, we have selected the extent covering Belgium, i.e. 9 tiles.